ktarpey/watchlist-client-js/docs/content/concepts/security.md

 ### Using the API

 Each HTTP request must include a token.
 After you generate the token, add it to the ```Authorization``` header of your HTTP request.
-For example, here is the cURL command to get for all watchlists owned by ```me@barchart.com```:
+For example, here is the cURL command to get for all watchlists owned by ```me@barchart```:

 ```shell
 curl 'https://watchlist-test.aws.barchart.com/v1/watchlists' \